Harol-Higuera/ios-design-patterns/ios_design_patterns.md

 ### When should we use it?

 - When it makes sense to have a shared instance of the same class alive all the time and available from any other class.
+- Sometimes is useful to store states on memory while using the application and not on disk.
 - Sometimes is useful to have share instance but with a bit of difference.
 In this case a singleton with custom instances capability could be created.
 This is called Singleton Plus.

 ### Basic Example